brianhill/mathematical-analysis/daily_schedule_term_4.md

 ### Week 1 &mdash; Chapter 1 &mdash; Properties of the Real Numbers

-* Tuesday, Jan.
-14 &mdash; Reading: Chapter 1, pp. 3-9, postulates (P1)-(P9) for the real numbers (properties of addition and multiplication) &mdash; In-Class: Chapter 1, Problems 1, 2, and 3
+* Monday, Jan.
+13 &mdash; Reading: Chapter 1, pp. 3-9, postulates (P1)-(P9) for the real numbers (properties of addition and multiplication) &mdash; In-Class: Chapter 1, Problems 1, 2, and 3
-* Friday, Jan.
-17
+* Thursday, Jan.
+16

 *Because there are a lot of editions, reprints, and knock-offs, to confirm that you are buying the correct edition from Cambridge University Press, check that what you are buying looks like:*